CORONAVIRUS NWF - What's open & what's not? - A list of closures and what is still open

 LOCAL BUSINESSES

-– All Florida bars and nightclubs will be shutdown for 30 days, and restaurants will be restricted to half-capacity as of March 17.
+– All Florida bars and nightclubs will be shutdown for 30 days.
+All Restaurants will be restricted to to-go and curbside orders as of March 20.
+All fitness centers were closed as of March 20.

+– Waffle House will be open 24/7 for to go orders and catering.

+– FOOW, The Gathering Spot, and Havanna will be open for curbside to-go orders.

 – BBVA bank will be using drive-through as its primary method of operation.
 Banking lobbies will be closed to walk-in traffic, except for scheduled appointments.
 BBVA banks without a drive-through will be open on a limited basis.